deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

     [
-      { text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", status: "unfixed" }, { text: "There are no unmitigated external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }
+      { text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", status: "unfixed" }, { text: "There are no unmitigated external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "unfixed" }
     ],
   ]
 ---

 # Summary

-Curve Finance is a protocol consisting of a _decentralized exchange (DEX)_ focused on stablecoin and correlated-asset swaps, _isolated lending markets (Llamalend)_, and an overcollateralized _stablecoin (crvUSD)_.
+Curve Finance is a protocol consisting of a _Decentralized Exchange (DEX)_ focused on stablecoin and correlated-asset swaps, _Isolated Lending Markets (Llamalend)_, and a _Stablecoin (crvUSD)_.

-Governance of all products, as well as the protocol itself, is managed entirely through the _Curve DAO_, using a vote-escrowed token model (veCRV) where voting power is proportional to the amount of CRV locked and the remaining lock duration (up to four years).
+Governance of all products, as well as the protocol itself, is managed entirely through the _Curve DAO_, using a vote-escrowed token model (veCRV) where voting power is proportional to the amount of `CRV` locked and the remaining lock duration (up to four years).

 # Ratings

 ## Chain

-Curve Finance's core governance (the DAO) operates exclusively on Ethereum mainnet.
-Although Curve products are deployed across multiple EVM-compatible chains, this review focuses only on the Ethereum mainnet.
+The _Curve DAO_ operates exclusively on Ethereum mainnet.
+Although Curve products are deployed across multiple EVM-compatible chains, this review focuses only on the Ethereum mainnet deployment.
 As a mature Layer 1 blockchain, Ethereum falls into the lowest risk category.

 > Chain score: Low

 ## Upgradeability

-The Curve DAO manages all upgrades, primarily through the `OwnershipAgentProxy`, which executes successful governance votes.
-Most Curve contracts have an owner or manager with varying permissions, all ultimately controlled by the DAO.
+The _Curve DAO_ manages all upgrades, primarily through the `OwnershipAgentProxy`, which executes successful governance votes.
+Most Curve contracts have an owner or manager with varying permissions, all ultimately controlled by the _Curve DAO_.

 The DAO's powers are extensive.
-It can upgrade core DAO contracts or delegate permissions to other entities through governance.
+It can upgrade governance contracts or delegate permissions to other entities through governance.
 It also controls key parameters, such as interest rate policies in `crvUSD` and lending markets, fee settings, and liquidity concentration in pools.
 Additionally, it can mint `crvUSD` without limits and manages the `scrvUSD` vault, both of which could be used maliciously.
 All admin/ownership actions are locked behind governance votes, with some power allocated to the `EmergencyDAO` to stop gauges (`CRV` emission), fee distributors, or pegkeepers, in case of emergency.

 The implementation contracts of the DEX's pools can be updated for future pools only, which does not impact users' funds and unclaimed yield.